 It’s propaganda, not science.

 Nowhere is this document more political than its section on governance.
-It would seem, according to Manchester Proud, that the problem with Manchester’s schools is the size and scope of the school board.
+According to Manchester Proud, the problem with Manchester’s schools is the size of the school board.
 Forget that it’s been that size for almost 25 years and almost as big (pre-at-Large members) for decades more.
 Too many representatives, they say.
 Makes it too political.
 Really?
 Have they looked at the New Hampshire House of Representatives, whose members represent approximately one third the number of people a ward school board member does?

 Speaking of confusion and chaos, a smaller board means better meetings, according to them.
-Obviously, they don’t pay attention to what happens in other school districts.
-Anyway, their answer to the complaint that board meetings are unwieldy?
-Have one meeting a month where the public can comment and one “workshop” meeting a month where they can’t.
+(Obviously, they don’t pay attention to what happens in other school districts.)
+Their answer to the complaint that board meetings are unwieldy is to have one meeting a month where the public can comment and one “workshop” a month where it can’t.
 Less input for the citizens paying the bill and sending their kids to school.
 This will make meetings better?

 As to the question of the mayor being on the board, well that shouldn’t be, they say.
-Take the mayor off.
-Trouble is, if you take the mayor off, there will be NO connection between the schools and the rest of the city.
+Take the mayor off!
+If that happens, there will be NO connection between the schools and the rest of the city.
 Is that what we want?
 Two separate entities with nothing to hold them together?
 The mayor is the ex-officio chair.
 That means mayors can preside over agendas and the board or not.
 If a mayor doesn’t want to run the board or control the agenda or be the place “where the buck stops,” they don’t have to.
 But, what if they do?
 Isn’t it better to have a mayor, the leader of the city, involved in the schools?

 While they want to toss the mayor off the board, they want to add a “student representative” as a full voting member.
 The only organization that pushed for this is the Granite State Organizing Project and their pet Y.O.U. group.
 NOBODY else ever broached this topic.
 But, since both groups were embedded in Manchester Proud’s effort, here we are.
-If students get to have a FULL member of the board, meaning they can vote on whatever comes before the board, why not give one to the teachers?
+If students get to have a FULL member of the board, something the city didn’t even give the towns that paid millions in tuition to send their kids, why not give one to the teachers?
 Don’t they have a “unique perspective” that should have a voice at the board?
 What about the principals?
 The paraprofessionals?
 Maybe the lunch ladies should, too!
 Would you want a student voting on a teacher contract, homework policy, grading policy, extra-curricular activities, personnel matters or “fill in the blank”?

-One thing’s for sure, and I say this with absolute confidence as someone whose children have been home-schooled and attended private, Catholic, charter and the city’s public schools.
-If the schools follow this political document, there will be many more parents who will pull their students from the district in favor of these options.
+One thing’s for sure, and I say this with absolute confidence as someone whose children have been home-schooled and attended private, Catholic, charter and Manchester public schools: If the schools follow this political document, there will be many more parents who will pull their students from the district in favor of these options.

 ~Richard H. Girard